Skip Global navigation and goto content

 Abstinence Only Education Information

 Teen birth rate has been declining slowly but steadily in Florida.
 The Miami-Dade County School Health Program promotes and supports Abstinence Only Education for pre-teens and teens in Miami Dade County Public Schools, Charter Schools and other community agencies.
 We also support and encourage parental involvement.
-For more information about abstinence visit www.teenpregnancy.org
+For more information about abstinence visit Teen Pregnancy | CDC

 Head Lice

 Head lice have accompanied humans for thousands of years.
 They are insects that spend their entire lifecycle on the human scalp, clinging to the hair while feeding, mating and laying eggs.
 Head Lice don't jump or fly they are transmitted from person to person by direct contact or by sharing objects such as combs or brushes, towels, headphones, hats, etc. It has nothing to do with cleanliness any one can get head lice.
-Parent can help prevent the spread of head lice by checking their child's head for lice on a weekly basis as part of his/her regular personal hygiene routine, notifying the school if their child has head lice and by discouraging children from sharing their personal items.
+Parents/guardians can help prevent the spread of head lice by checking their child's head for lice on a weekly basis as part of his/her regular personal hygiene routine, notifying the school if their child has head lice and by discouraging children from sharing their personal items.
 For further information, see the attached "A Guide for the Prevention and Treatment of Head Lice."

 For further assistance, contact: